-I buy my certified gluten free oats, plus my chia seeds (and milk!) at Trader Joe’s.
+I buy my certified gluten free oats (I only buy purity protocol oats), plus my chia seeds (and milk!) at Trader Joe’s.
 Overnight, the oats absorb the moisture from the milk and the chia or flax helps to gel the mixture.
 The result is creamy, but never mushy, oatmeal.

-I find that the texture and flavor are best when you don’t add any fruit, whether dried or fresh, until soon before serving—with one notable exception.
+I find that the texture and flavor of this easy gluten free breakfast are best when you don’t add any fruit, whether dried or fresh, until soon before serving—with one notable exception.
 The banana flavor variety is made with a mashed banana that helps thicken and flavor the oats as they soak.

 One of my favorite flavors is chocolate peanut butter, made with smooth peanut butter and cocoa powder.
 Serve it with extra peanut butter, topped with some chopped peanuts and miniature chocolate chips.

 One combination I haven’t tried yet is peanut butter banana overnight oats.
 I think it would work with 3/4 cup milk, 1 1/2 teaspoons ground chia seeds, 1 large ripe mashed banana, 2 tablespoons peanut butter, 3/4 cup oats, a pinch of salt and 1 tablespoon of honey or pure maple syrup.
 Try it!